yongplus/utilities/coroutine/README.md

 //Push the value to the function passed into the SetWorker* Push(val interface{})

-//Set a listener of the return result from the workers SetListener(recv func(interface{}))
+//Set a listener of the result returned from the workers SetListener(recv func(interface{}))

-//Waiting for the all the workers and Listener to finishe and exit.
+//Waiting for the all the workers and listener to finishe and exit.
 Wait()
 ```
 <br>